piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 A: Perhaps - raise an issue on the [GitHub issues page](https://github.com/piersfinlayson/software-defined-retro-rom/issues).

 One ROM is very busy serving ROM images, so has few spare cycles for additional features.
 However, it can be augmented by a co-processor such as [Airfrog](https://piers.rocks/u/airfrog) to provide additional functionality, such as remote access and control, or telemetry.
+The RP2350 is likely to get additional features, on-board, due to its second core.

 **Q: Why does One ROM store all ROM images as 16KB in flash?**